 He is the chairman of the National Development Program, the Health Transformation Cluster Board, the Regional Development Program, the Vision Leadership Development Program in Saudi Arabia, and board chair and member of several public and private institutions, universities, think tanks, and NGOs, including Oxford International Advisory Board and Singapore National University Council.
 He was previously a member of the Harvard Kennedy School Dean’s Council as well.

 He serves as chief strategist, public policy expert, transformation lead, and advisor in several programs and institutions.
 He has been active as an investor, entrepreneur and venture capitalist in a portfolio that exceeded ten billion USD across telecommunications, IT, healthcare, manufacturing, construction, and infrastructure.

 Armando Garza Sada

 Armando Garza Sara currently serves as Chairman of the Board of Directors of ALFA, S.A.B. of C.V.
 He was born in Monterrey, Mexico.

-Mr. Garza also serves as Chairman of the Boards of Alpek and Nemak.
-Member of the Boards of Axtel, BBVA Mexico, CEMEX, FEMSA, Lamosa, Liverpool and Tecnológico de Monterrey.
+Mr. Garza also serves as Chairman of the Boards of Alpek and Nemak, and he is a member of the Boards of Axtel, BBVA Mexico, CEMEX, FEMSA, Lamosa, Liverpool and Tecnológico de Monterrey.

-Joined ALFA in 1978.
+Mr. Garza joined ALFA in 1978.
 Prior to his current position, he was Vice Chairman of the Board and Senior Vice President of Development of ALFA.
-Former President of Versax and Sigma Alimentos.
+He is also the former President of Versax and Sigma Alimentos.
 Previously, he was Vice President of Corporate Planning of ALFA and President of Polioles and Selther.

-Undergraduate degree from Massachusetts Institute of Technology and Master’s degree from Stanford University.
+Mr. Garza received his undergraduate degree from Massachusetts Institute of Technology and master’s degree from Stanford University.

 Carlos A. Pérez-Dávila